rtrelease/Jetson-Symbolics-Neuromorphics/RBTX0.md

 Jetson systems themselves include multiple sub-processors and provisions for using additional external microprocessors, including via CANBUS.

 Previous Lab Notes have covered the use of Orin-programmed and USB-hosted Arduino-compatible ARM Cortex M 32 bit microcontrollers for hybrid device proces control and neuromorphic simulators.
+CircuitPython has become the primary programming language.

 Newer Bluetooth Low Energy (BLE) compatible MCUs have been put to work as mobile robot controllers and then as data acquisition sub-systems for physiological recording.